EricTracz/btime/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-It's a widget which displays the current blog time.
-In the format and date set in your WordPress site's settings.
+It's a widget which displays the current blog time and date.
+In the format set in your WordPress site's settings.

 == Installation ==